 Here’s how I did it.

 After months of teaching myself to code, I knew I needed that next step, so I applied to several coding bootcamps.
 Yet I realized that I learn best not by studying more, but by working and solving real problems.

 Figuring out how I learn most efficiently was a huge help.
 For you, maybe you need to immerse yourself fully at a bootcamp, or take a part-time online program.
 For me, I realized I would learn best by learning on my own and then jumping headfirst into an engineering internship.

 But… how could I get one?

-Build your personal brand.
+Build your portfolio and personal brand.

 My mom, an entrepreneur and brand expert, encouraged me to blog about coding, speak at meetups, start a YouTube channel, and continue to build my GitHub portfolio.

 I kept sharing what I was learning about.
 Eventually, when you Googled me you could immediately see that I was passionate about coding.

 Make your nontraditional background a strength, not a weakness.